rafaeldevmob/rafaelpereirafront/README.md

 ### <p>Hello, welcome to my profile! 👋</p>

 ### 🚀 About Me
-<p>I'm a technology enthusiast with a passionate focus on the Android mobile platform and the groundbreaking No-Code approach.
+<p>I'm a technology enthusiast with a passionate focus on the Android mobile platform and the groundbreaking No-Code approach. <br>
 I believe technology has the power to transform lives, and I'm dedicated to making a difference through my work.</p>

-## Feel free to reach out if you'd like to collaborate, discuss innovative ideas, or connect.
-If you share my passion 💼
+## Feel free to reach out if you'd like to collaborate.

 <br>